The Future is Now: A Comprehensive Guide to Warehouse Automation

 In discussing kinds of robotics solutions, automation is described by the processes the individual robots are capable of performing.
 Today, we have robots that perform these most common warehouse jobs:

 - pallet builders

 - floor cleaners

 - back-office functions

-At NITCO, we currently work with four robotics companies who manufacture and develop ARVs for all of these functions.
+At NITCO, we currently work with four robotics companies who manufacture and develop AGVs for all of these functions.
 Each specializes in different types of robots, but all work to improve warehouse functionality and autonomy.

 A robotics company based out of Massachusetts, Balyo Robotics manufactures robots that aid in materials handling.
 Tasks like pallet moving, transport of large products, and even storage solutions can be automated with a Balyo robot.